aurorascharff/rsc-workshop/STEPS.md

 - Analyze SubmitButton
 - Use SubmitButton with loading boolean for delete button transition
-- The other buttons are not client components
+- Hva skal vi gjøre med de andre knappene?
 - Add useFormStatus isSubmitting
 - Use it in new contact
+- Hva er fordelene med dette?
-- Power of rsc, composability of client/server while mainaining interactivity
+- Power of rsc, composability of client/server while mainaining interactivity.
 - Add component to update contact
-- Replace component to delete contact
 - Show example from pages router [forms](https://nextjs.org/docs/pages/building-your-application/data-fetching/forms-and-mutations)
 - Delete suspense boundaries and show it works without JS
 - Avfallsdek: submitbutton slett mal.

 ### App: Use useActionState for form validation

 - Whats missing?
 Validation.
 We allow empty data but maybe you don't want that.
 Show invalid image url.
-- Don´t trust client input
+We're doomed.
+- Don't trust client input, vi har ansvaret for dette nå istedenfor å yolo sende til backenden vår.
-- Add validation to the form in updateContact.ts, throw error, then with useActionState and Zod, use result.data
+- Add validation to the form in updateContact.ts, throw error
 - Add ErrorBoundary, contactId/edit/error.tsx
+- Then with useActionState and Zod, use result.data
 - Per-field errors coming back
-- Move await to page.tsx
 - Use errors, then test, then set defaultValue
 - By the way, we could use the isPending from useActionState for the loading state
 - Mention ways to use useActionState, toast on error or success